This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-With regard to extraterritorial application of the restrictive arrangement control regime – the IAA applies the effect doctrine in order to acquire extraterritorial jurisdiction over restrictive arrangements, including cartels, performed outside of Israel which harm competition in Israel.
+With regard to the extraterritorial application of the restrictive arrangement control regime - the IAA applies the ‘effects doctrine' in order to acquire extraterritorial jurisdiction over restrictive arrangements, including cartels executed outside of Israel which harm competition in Israel.

 In general, a restrictive arrangement is prohibited unless it is permitted in accordance with the Law.
-Section 4 of the Law establishes that the parties to a restrictive arrangement can receive an approval from the Antitrust Tribunal in the case where the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the General Director upon the request of a party to a restrictive arrangement and following consultation of the General Director with the Exemptions and Mergers Committee.
-The General Director considers whether the restrictive arrangement considerably reduce competition or cause substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.
+Section 4 of the Law establishes that the parties to a restrictive arrangement can receive an approval from the Tribunal in the case where the Tribunal finds that the arrangement is in the public interest; or it can be exempted by the director general upon the request of a party to a restrictive arrangement and following consultation of the director general with the Exemptions and Mergers Committee.
+The director general considers whether the restrictive arrangement considerably reduces competition or causes substantial harm to competition, whether the objective of the arrangement is to reduce or eliminate competition and whether the restraints in the arrangement are necessary to fulfil the objectives of the arrangement.

 Recent developments in the restrictive arrangements control regime